joaoventura/flask-static-site/README.md

 Flask-static-site is released under an MIT Licence.

-# Motivation
+## Motivation

 Building static websites with frameworks such as Flask allows for a clear separation of concerns.
 For instance, you can separate website functionality over multiple files or use technologies, such as markdown, to generate HTML content.
 It gives you the benefits of a dynamic framework with the speed of serving static files.

 This project is based on [this tutorial by Nicolas Perriault](https://nicolas.perriault.net/code/2012/dead-easy-yet-powerful-static-website-generator-with-flask/).
 You should try to do it, and maybe check my code for some other ideas.

-# Installation
+## Installation

 Flask-static-site is a Python 3 application and depends on the **Flask** microframework, **flask_flatpages** to read and parse markdown files from the filesystem and **flask_frozen** to generate static html files for each URL route.
 Install them with:

-> pip3 install flask
-> pip3 install flask_flatpages
-> pip3 install flask_frozen
+> pip3 install flask, flask_flatpages, flask_frozen

 To get flask-static-site, you can clone this repository or download a zip file from the right menu.

-# Development & Building
+## Development & Building

-Start the development server with `python3 site.py`, open a browser and go to `http://localhost:8000`.
+Start the development server with `python3 site.py`, open a browser and go to [http://localhost:8000](http://localhost:8000).
 You should see the skeleton website fully functional.

 To add content to the website, open the **pages** folder and check its content.
 Basically, every website page is a markdown file converted to HTML.
 In **pages/blog** you will find the blog articles.